J-Horensma/Website_Security/Headers/Content-Security-Policy/README.md

 `connect-src`

 ## frame-src:
-The "frame-src" directive, is used to restrict URLs that can be used for iframes, on the page.
+The "frame-src" directive, is used to restrict URLs that can be used, in iframes, on the page.
 The "child-src" directive, is the same as this directive, only one is needed, if specifying, none-self, when default-src is set.

 To set frame-src, use: